Search NoeHill Contact Us

 Dedicated October 3, 1949

-In 1875, the mint was moved to Fifth and Mission Streets and the Commercial Street structure was rebuilt as a four-story, brick Subtreasury designed by William Appleton Potter.
+In 1875, the mint was moved to Fifth and Mission Streets (California Landmark 875) and this structure was rebuilt as a four-story, brick Subtreasury designed by William Appleton Potter.
 The 1906 Earthquake and Fire gutted the building, which was once again rebuilt, this time as a one-story, brick building.

 The surviving structure was incorporated into the highrise Bank of Canton as the Pacific Heritage Museum with exhibits devoted to the history of the building and to the arts of Pacific Rim cultures.